 Smith also used the concept of absolute advantage to explain gains from free trade in the international market.
 He theorized that countries’ absolute advantages in different commodities would help them gain simultaneously through exports and imports, making the unrestricted international trade even more important in the global economic framework.

 Adam Smith’s Theory of Absolute Advantage

 The mercantilist economic theory, which was widely followed between the 16th and the 18th century, came under a lot of criticism with the emergence of economists like John Locke and David Hume.
 Mercantilism advocated a national economic policy designed to maximize the nation’s trade and its gold and money reserves.
 Mercantilism gained influence due to the emergence of colonial powers such as Britain and Portugal, before Adam Smith, and later Daniel Ricardo, both staunch critics of the concept, came up with their own theories to counter mercantilism.

 Smith was the first economist to bring up the concept of absolute advantage, and his arguments regarding the same supported his theories for a laissez-faire state.
 In “The Wealth of Nations”, Smith first points out that, through opportunity costs, regulations favoring one industry take away resources from another industry where they might have been more advantageously employed.

 Secondly, he applies the opportunity cost principle to individuals in a society, using the particular example of a shoemaker not using the shoes he made himself because that would be a waste of his productive resources.
 Each individual thus specializes in the production of goods and services in which he or she has some sort of an advantage.

 Thirdly, Smith applies the same principles of opportunity costs and specialization to international economic policy, and the principle of international trade.
-He explains that it is better to import goods from abroad where they can be manufactured more efﬁciently because this allows the importing country to put its resources into its own most productive and efficient industries.
+He explains that it is better to import goods from abroad where they can be manufactured more efﬁciently because it allows the importing country to put its resources into its own most productive and efficient industries.
 Smith thus emphasizes that a difference in technology between nations is the primary determinant of international trade flows around the globe.